Get Detailed Video Explanations & Manim Animations

 - Conducting Body: Indian Air Force (IAF)

-- Frequency: Twice annually (AFCAT 1 & AFCAT 2)
+- Frequency: Twice a year (AFCAT 1 & AFCAT 2)

-- Total Questions: 100
+- Total Questions: 100 questions (AFCAT)

-- Reasoning Weightage: 32 Questions (96 Marks)
+- Reasoning Weightage: 32 questions (96 marks)

 - Language: English only